stackblitz/docs/docs/platform/webcontainers/browser-config.md

 ---
 title: &title Configuring your browser to run WebContainers
-description: &description Most of the time, WebContainers run fine in supported browsers.
-However, some browsers have default content restrictions, like third-party cookie and Service Worker blocking, that can prevent StackBlitz WebContainers from running properly.
+description: &description Some browser settings can stop WebContainers from running correctly.
+You can work around those issues by adding exceptions for StackBlitz domains in your browser’s settings.
 head:
   - ['meta', {property: 'og:title', content: *title}]
   - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/webcontainer-browser-configuration.png'}]